From South Texas to Pennsylvania, we have field offices in top U.S. oil and natural gas plays.

 Beyond repairing or replacing equipment, we have established a company design standard that requires all new and replacement steel storage tanks be internally coated to resist corrosion.
 The majority of our production lines, vessels and tanks are also treated with liquid corrosion inhibitors, which establish a thin film between fluids that may be corrosive to steel surfaces.

 For further safeguarding of our tanks and heater treaters, we encourage the use of anodes, pieces of sacrificial metal that corrode first and protect the integrity of our equipment.
 Sacrificial anodes are monitored and replaced periodically as part of our prevention initiatives.

 Secondary containment for storage tanks is also a key element of our facility design and spill protection efforts.
 The secondary containment surrounding our tanks captures fluid and is designed to last the life of the well or facility.

-If an incident occurs, Chesapeake activates a comprehensive, cross-functional team that focuses first on safety, then environmental protection and regulatory compliance.
-At any time, these teams and their resources are ready and available to respond.
+If an incident occurs, Chesapeake activates a comprehensive, cross-functional team that focuses first on safety, then on environmental protection and regulatory compliance.
+At any time, this team and its resources are ready and available to respond.